 Making a commitment to your art changes everything.
-I am still passionate about health, and found another way to pursue that passion in my spare time.
+I am still passionate about health and found another way to pursue that passion in my spare time.
 I love writing and that will always be a part of my life too.
 But painting and being an artist is my true purpose and reason for being on this earth, and I am grateful to know that and feel clear about my future.

 I still feel like I am scratching the surface of what I can do, just warming up to the artist I want to become, which is exciting.
 So much to learn and my work will continue to develop and refine itself.

 Painting is where I feel most alive.
 It can make me feel anxious when I am doing a challenging piece that can go either way depending on my next move, but I love the challenge and understand those hopeless days are just part of the process, and luckily they are fewer and far between.
 Painting makes me feel present and relaxed.
-It is good for my mental health and I am creating something that can bring joy to another human as well as bring in income for me.
+It is good for my mental health and I am creating something that can bring joy to another human as well as bring an income for me.
 It’s a beautiful process and one I feel grateful to have mastered.

 Landing my first art studio was a highlight.
 Is there anything more exciting for an artist than to have your own creative space?
-No more painting on kitchen tables, living room floors, no more clearing away your art supplies for dinner each night.
+No more painting on kitchen tables, and living room floors, no more clearing away your art supplies for dinner each night.
 Absolute bliss!
-But the reality of having to make money soon descends, and the creative brain switches to business brain.
+But the reality of having to make money soon descends, and the creative brain switches to the business brain.

 I had a fair amount of common sense.
 I had a good education and had learnt from my mum over the years.
-But apart from that, I had absolutely no bloody idea about how to create an business and make a living from my art.
+But apart from that, I had absolutely no idea about how to create a business and make a living from my art.
 Yet here I was, sitting in my very first studio, with rent to pay and supplies to buy.